Towards Inadequately Pre-trained Models in Transfer Learning: Results and Analyses

 and

 According to \cite{chen2019catastrophic}, ${\boldsymbol{F_m}}$, as the main components of the feature matrix, represent the majority of transferring knowledge of the extracted features, while ${\boldsymbol{F_r}}$ is untransferable components or is hard to transfer that may do harm to the learning process and further causes negative transfer\cite{wang2019characterizing}.
 To evaluate the two components, we retrain a softmax classifier with Gaussian initialization on top of $\boldsymbol{F_m}$ and $\boldsymbol{F_r}$ for 50 epochs.
-We set the batch size as 128, using Adam\cite{kingma2014adam} optimizer and learning rate as 0.01.
+We set the batch size as 128, using Adam\cite{kingma2014adam} optimizer, and the learning rate as 0.01.

-For comparison, we choose the best FE model and the fully pre-trained model in this experiments.
-For convenience, we call the feature from the best FE model as BFE feature and the feature from fully pre-trained model as FP feature.
-The first model pairs are from CIFAR10-to-MNIST experiment, and the results are shown in Table~\ref{svd_cifar_mnist}.
+For comparison, we choose the best FE model and the fully pre-trained model in this experiment.
+For convenience, we call the feature from the best FE model as BFE feature and the feature from the fully pre-trained model as FP feature.
+The first model pairs are from the CIFAR10-to-MNIST experiment, and the results are shown in Table~\ref{svd_cifar_mnist}.
 Since we only analyze the features before the softmax layer, the FE models are actually identical to the corresponding pre-trained models; the FT models are fine-tuned with MNIST for 50 epochs.
-The best FE model is the 5-epoch pre-trained model, whose accuracy is 96.47{$\%$} and is 8{$\%$} higher than the fully pre-trained one; however, after fine-tuning, the fully pre-trained model outperform the 5-epoch one, even with less discriminative initial features.
-Thus, we decompose the BFE feature and FP feature to investigate which part of components contribute to their higher performance in FE and FT, respectively.
+The best FE model is the 5-epoch pre-trained model, whose accuracy is 96.47{$\%$} and is 8{$\%$} higher than the fully pre-trained one; however, after fine-tuning, the fully pre-trained model outperforms the 5-epoch one, even with less discriminative initial features.
+Thus, we decompose the BFE feature and FP feature to investigate which part of the components contributes to their higher performance in FE and FT, respectively.

 As can be seen from Table~\ref{svd_cifar_mnist}, there are several interesting discoveries as followed. \begin{itemize} \item \emph{The quality of $\boldsymbol{F_m}$ is responsible for the FE performance, while $\boldsymbol{F_r}$ is dominant when fine-tuning the whole model.} Specifically, we find that the 5-epoch model performs better as FE due to its remarkable superiority in $\boldsymbol{F_m}$.
-However, in the FT setting, the 5-epoch and 200-epoch model show similar performances in $\boldsymbol{F_m}$, and the higher $\boldsymbol{F_r}$ results in higher overall performance of the 200-epoch model.
+However, in the FT setting, the 5-epoch and 200-epoch models show similar performances in $\boldsymbol{F_m}$, and the higher $\boldsymbol{F_r}$ results in the higher overall performance of the 200-epoch model.

 \item \emph{As pre-training fits source data, $\boldsymbol{F_m}$ becomes less discriminative on target data, but $\boldsymbol{F_r}$ transfers better} (observed from the line of FE in Table~\ref{svd_cifar_mnist}).
 The degeneration in transferability of $\boldsymbol{F_m}$ could be caused by domain discrepancy between source and target data, as fully fitting source data may convert general patterns to those specific to the source domain.
 On the contrary, since $\boldsymbol{F_r}$ can not be well learned at earlier pre-training stages, it generally becomes more informative by further pre-training.